transientskp/tkp/documentation/source/introduction.rst

 Transients Pipeline
 ===================

-This document describes the transients pipeline, the configuration and its usage.
+This document describes the transients pipeline, the installation, configuration and its usage.

 The transients pipeline (TraP), or more accurately, the transients detection and classification pipeline, is a software pipeline that